netaisllc/Colorbox_Skins/README.md

 ### Files and Diff
 There are no changes to the example's index.html file, and only minimal changes to the plugin's CSS file, colorbox.css.

 A simple diff of the plugin's CSS file and this skin's is included for convenience.
 It's for reference, and not necessary to use this skin.
+Find it in the _addl_ folder.

+Also in the _addl_ folder are two images that depict the impact of the CSS.

 ### Use and Testing
 Install the CSS file from this project into the folder where you store Colorbox's original CSS file.
 Be sure to make a copy of the original file before doing so.